Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Antioxidants: Eat All Your Colors!

-There is a lot of talk about Antioxidants today.
+There is a great deal of discussion about Antioxidants today.
 And, justifiably so.
-Antioxidants help neutralize free radicals, which cause cell damage, which ultimately can lead to diseases of the heart and cancer.
-It seems everywhere you go; it’s blueberry this and blueberry that.
+Antioxidants help neutralize free radicals, which cause cell damage that can ultimately lead to heart disease and cancer.
+It seems everywhere you go, it’s blueberry this and blueberry that.
 You have your choice of wild blueberry juice, blueberry-pomegranate juice, blueberry-cranberry juice, and so on.

 Who does not love Blueberries?
-But, in our rush to embrace the latest antioxidant food craze (blueberries, cranberries, pomegranates), we’re ignoring some very high-antioxidant foods that are probably sitting ignored in our cupboards.
+However, in our rush to embrace the latest antioxidant food craze (blueberries, cranberries, pomegranates), we’re overlooking some very high-antioxidant foods that are probably sitting unused in our cupboards.

 “What?”
 You ask, “What could be higher in antioxidants than my beloved fresh blueberry?”
 Well, how about the small red bean?
 That’s right, “bean.”

 The small red bean has more antioxidants per serving size than the wild blueberry.
-And the red kidney bean and pinto bean have more antioxidants per serving size than a serving of cultivated blueberries.
+The red kidney bean and pinto bean have more antioxidants per serving size than a serving of cultivated blueberries.

 What are other foods high in antioxidants?
-There are artichoke hearts, blackberries, prunes, pecans, spinach, kale, russet potatoes, and plums.
+The ingredients include artichoke hearts, blackberries, prunes, pecans, spinach, kale, russet potatoes, and plums.
 And, no, that’s not a mistake.
-Russet potatoes are on the list of foods high in antioxidants.
+Russet potatoes are among the foods high in antioxidants.

 Foods high in antioxidants

-There are many common foods high in antioxidants, and you should not just restrict yourself to one particular food source.
+There are many common foods rich in antioxidants, and you should not limit yourself to just one particular food source.
 Why?
 Have you ever heard the expression, “eat your colors?”

 That refers to foods in different color “families.”
 They contain different types of antioxidants with various benefits.
-For example, the yellow-orange color family of peaches and nectarines help our immune systems.
+For example, the yellow-orange color family of peaches and nectarines helps our immune systems.

 The purple-red color family of foods (pomegranates, plums, berries) helps reduce inflammation.
 Eating foods from all color groups is essential to reap the full benefits of antioxidants.